Specific Metabolic Pathways Regulate Inflammation in Metabolic Dysfunction-Associated Steatotic Liver Disease

 Abstract

 Metabolic dysfunction-associated steatotic liver disease (MASLD) is becoming increasingly prevalent worldwide.
 Yet, the knowledge of disease mechanisms and available therapies are highly limited.
-To better understand the disease and provide potential treatments, our lab utilized various mice and in vitro models in order to determine the effects of Glutamine (Gln) metabolism and its Gls1-mediated metabolic pathway on CD4+ T cell inflammatory functions.
-Combined, our findings and prior work in the lab demonstrate the crucial role of Gls1-mediated glutaminolysis in limiting hepatocellular damage and hepatic CD4+ T cell inflammatory capacity in MASLD, and provide novel insights for potential predictive, preventive, and therapeutic avenues.
+To better understand the disease and provide potential treatments, our lab utilized various mice and in vitro models in order to determine how specific metabolic pathways impact disease progression.
+Combined, our findings and prior work in the lab provide novel insights for potential predictive, preventive, and therapeutic avenues.

 Department